Aspect Ratio Universal Rectangular Layouts: Introduction

 \begin{restatable}{theorem}{algotheorem} We can decide in $O(n^2)$ time whether a given graph $G$ with $n$ vertices is the dual of a one-sided sliceable layout. \end{restatable}

-Thomassen~\cite{Thomassen84} gave a linear-time algorithm to recognize proper graphs if the nodes corresponding to corner rectangles are specified, using combinatorial characterizations of layouts~\cite{Ungar53}.
-Kant and He~\cite{He93,KantH97} described a linear-time algorithm to test whether a given graph $G^*$ is the extended dual of a layout, using transversal structures.
+Currently, no polynomial-time algorithm is known for recognizing dual graphs of sliceable layouts~\cite{DasguptaS01,KustersS15,YeapS95} (which are weakly ARU layouts by Theorem~\ref{thm:weak}); or one-sided layouts~\cite{EppsteinMSV12}.
+Previously, Thomassen~\cite{Thomassen84} gave a linear-time algorithm to recognize proper graphs if the nodes corresponding to corner rectangles are specified, using combinatorial characterizations of layouts~\cite{Ungar53}.
+Kant and He~\cite{He93,KantH97} described a linear-time algorithm to test whether a given graph $G^*$ is the extended dual graph of a layout, using transversal structures.
 Later, Rahman et al.~\cite{Hasan0K13,Nishizeki013,RahmanNN98,RahmanNN02} showed that proper graphs can be recognized in linear time (without specifying the corners).
-However, a proper graph may have exponentially many nonequivalent realizations, and prior algorithms may not find a one-sided sliceable realization even if one exists.
-Currently, no polynomial-tile algorithm is known for recognizing the duals of sliceable layouts~\cite{DasguptaS01,KustersS15,YeapS95} (i.e., weakly ARU layouts); or one-sided layouts~\cite{EppsteinMSV12}.
+However, a proper graph may have exponentially many (strongly or weakly) nonequivalent realizations, and none of the prior algorithms guarantees to find a one-sided sliceable realization if one exists.

-\paragraph{Background and Terminology.} A \emph{rectangular layout} (for short, \emph{layout}) is a rectilinear graph in which each face is a rectangle, the outer face is also a rectangle, and the vertex degree is at most 3.
-A \emph{sublayout} of a layout \layout is a subgraph of~\layout which is a layout.
-A layout is \emph{irreducible} if it does not contain any nontrivial sublayout.
-A \emph{rectangular arrangement} is a 2-connected subgraph of a layout in which bounded faces are rectangles (the outer face need not be a rectangle).

-\paragraph{One-Sided Layouts.} A \emph{segment} of a layout \layout is a path of collinear inner edges of~\layout.
-A segment of \layout that is not contained in any other segment is maximal.
-In a \emph{one-sided} layout, every maximal line segment $s$ must be a side of at least one rectangle $R$; in particular, any other segment orthogonal to $s$ with an endpoint in the interior of $s$ lies in a halfplane bounded by $s$, and points away from $R$.